On your mark…

 -

-We suggest staying in one of our partner hotels.
-If you are driving to downtown Athens on race day, locals would suggest parking on the University of Georgia campus (the North Campus Deck is perfect and should be free on Saturday — but do read carefully about which lots are not free).
-The College Avenue Parking Deck is possible.
-The Classic Center Parking Deck will be overcrowded.
+We suggest staying in our partner hotels downtown.
+If you are driving to downtown Athens on race day, locals would suggest the North Campus Parking Deck or elsewhere on the University of Georgia campus (many lots and decks are free on weekends, but do read carefully).
+The Classic Center Parking Deck is an option but will probably be overcrowded.

 -